bertrandcodes/code-problems-jsp/largestProductOfThree/README.md

-# Welcome to the first pair toy problem of JSP!
+# Welcome to the first pair toy problems of JSP!

 This week, we’re solving some old familiar toy problems from HR, specially selected for their frequent use in job interviews.